 A few weeks ago, we published an article about the best 1176 compressor emulation plug-ins, which bring the sound of the legendary FET compressor/limiter straight to your DAW.
 But what if software doesn’t tickle your fancy?
 Well, we’ve got you covered!
 Here’s our list of the best hardware 1176-style compressors: the official reissue, the most popular clones and a couple of innovative alternatives.

 1176 compressor clones, reissues and alternatives

 Although software emulations have come a long way and we now have a choice of numerous great-sounding 1176 plug-ins, hardware is still very much alive.
 Some say that it still sounds better and more organic.
 Others prefer the hands-on feeling that only real knobs and buttons can provide.
-And let’s face it: a rack full of shiny outboard gear is still the easiest way to give your studio a professional appearance and look like you know what you’re doing, a reason that – let’s be honest – probably plays a bigger role than most of us would like to admit.
+And let’s face it: a rack full of shiny outboard gear is still the easiest way to give your studio a professional appearance and make yourself look like you know what you’re doing, a reason that – let’s be honest – probably plays a bigger role than most of us would like to admit.

 So you’ve decided to invest in hardware, but can’t cough up the cash for a vintage 1176?
 Here’s a list of some modern hardware alternatives.
 Some are straight clones, which seek to recreate the famous compressor down to each individual component.
 Others present a fresh look at 1176-style FET compression by modifying the circuitry or adding features that the original doesn’t offer.

 - A word from the editor: this post contains affiliate links.
 Buying via an affiliate puts a small commission our way and helps to keep the lights on.
 But you pay the same price as you would have anyway.
 Sorry for the interruption!